 Whether via creative or expository writing, internet content can change the world.
 As internet influencers have taken the spotlight, it's become clear that internet activism is anything but routine and ineffective.
 If you have a message--or even if you don't yet--it is important to know how to get it out there.
 This course focuses on the short essay, including creative writing, opinion/editorial, and expository writing.
-You'll work with professional freelance writers who make a living creating internet content, and youth activists whose work is changing lives NOW.
+You'll work with professional freelance writers who make a living creating internet content.
 In this course, you'll write essays, learn to "pitch" your work, and actually make a submission for publication during our course (yes!).
 You'll also turn essay content into a compelling online video or meme.

 Undergraduate: ENGL 421, 3 units Graduate/post-baccalaureate: ENGL 621, 3 units